 You can use it in the Metro, Busses and trains in Barcelona.
 You can buy the T-10 Ticket at the airport and in any train- or Metro Station.

 There are also Day-Passes but since you can walk almost everywhere it’s most of the time not necessary.
 (Many visitors told me they regret having purchased this ticket).
 Anyway, if you don’t have much time or can’t walk long distances for any reason, a day-pass might be useful.
-You can buy them at the airport or in any train- or Metro station.
+You can purchase them online here.

 Best time to visit Barcelona